tanweizhen/mwp-gen/README.md

 ## Simplicity

-The project intentionally avoids:
+The project lacks the following in the interest of time:

 - A large database
 - Authentication
 - Distributed services
 - Fine-tuning
-- A custom mathematical theorem prover
 - A complex frontend
 - Production-scale observability

-This keeps the assignment focused on the core problem.

 ## Reliability

 Additional complexity is introduced where reliability matters:

-- Structured mathematical specifications
+- Structured mathematical specifications (for mathematical correctness)
-- Syllabus-controlled generation
+- Syllabus-controlled generation (generating syllabi aligned questions)
-- Deterministic validation
+- Deterministic validation (ensuring mathematical correctness)
 - Exact fraction arithmetic
 - Structured LLM output
 - Separation between interpretation and marking

-This reflects a general design principle:

-> Add complexity where an incorrect result is costly; keep everything else simple.
+For the purpose of this project, we want to add complexity where an incorrect result is costly while keeping everything else as simple as possible.

 ---

 # 16. Limitations

-This is a mini production-inspired prototype rather than a complete examination marking system.

-Known limitations include:

-### Natural-language parsing

-Students can express mathematics in many ways.
-The current parser will not understand every possible formulation.

-### Handwritten answers

-The current system expects text input.
-Real students may submit handwriting or images.

-A production system would require an OCR/handwriting recognition layer before mathematical parsing.

-### Error-carried-forward

-Authentic examination marking can require detailed rubrics for different question types.
-The prototype implements only a simplified version and may be somewhat buggy due to the undiscovered edge cases, especially when LLMs are involved in the pipeline.

-### Syllabus coverage

-Only the explicitly implemented P5 objectives are supported.

-### LLM reliability

-Gemma can still produce incorrect natural-language explanations.
-The architecture reduces the impact of these errors by preventing the LLM from being the authoritative source of mathematical correctness.
+This is ultimately a prototype rather than a complete examination marking system, hence there may be bugs, especially in Part B where the LLM plays a larger role in the pipeline, despite the architecture attempting to reduce the impact of these errors by preventing the LLM from being the authoritative source of mathematical correctness.

 ---